 Secure device, connection, and updates

-You can select the Amazon FreeRTOS OTA update job within the AWS IoT Device Management console.
+You can select the FreeRTOS OTA update job within the AWS IoT Device Management console.